Apocryphon of Jannes and Jambres

 The Apocryphon of Jannes and Jambres (also called the Book of Jannes and Jambres) is a Greek text composed between the 1st and 3rd centuries AD, probably in Roman Egypt.
 It is a pseudepigraphic account of the legendary ancient Egyptian magicians Jannes and Jambres, purportedly written by one of Pharaoh's officials.
 Today, it is usually classified as part of the Old Testament apocrypha.

-No complete copy of Jannes and Jambres is known.
-It survives only in fragments, four fragmentary Greek manuscripts on papyrus and fragmentary translations into Latin, Old English and Ethiopic on parchment.
+In 2024, a complete manuscript of the book in Ethiopic was discovered.
+There are also fragments of the book: four fragmentary Greek manuscripts on papyrus and fragmentary translations into Latin, Old English and Ethiopic on parchment.
 It is also known from literary references.
 The earliest reference to the text is found in Origen (c.
 250), who argued that a passage in the New Testament (specifically, 2 Timothy 3:8) is based on it.

 Synopsis

 The Apocryphon claims to have been written by one of Pharaoh's officials.
 It tells the story of two brothers, Jannes and Jambres, sons of Balaam, son of Petephres, a priest of Apis.
 They live near Memphis.

 When the brothers' mother has a dream that a cypress is cut down in her paradise, Jannes tells her to keep quiet about it, although he has understood its meaning.
 When an extraterrestrial being cuts down the cypress, a human unidentified in the fragmentary text, but possibly Moses, warns Jannes that in three years he will afflict Egypt, which is what the strange event foreshadows.
 In response, Jannes walls the garden and sets a guard.
 His opponents predict his death and those of his brother and mother for building a "wicked enclosure", which appears to have been a Serapeum.

 Jannes and Jambres discuss sexual morality.
 They agree that marriage should be done away with.
 Jannes invites the wise men of Egypt to visit his walled paradise and sit under an apple tree.
 While they are there a thunderstorm and an earthquake cause damage to the trees in the garden.
 In his library, Jannes seeks to determine the meaning of these events.
 There he is confronted by four men sent by "the Lord of the earth and the Overseer of the universe" who will lead him away to Hades.
 Out of pity, the men extend his time on Earth for a fixed period.